 DMSO is thought to reduce secondary DNA structures, therefore the addition of DMSO is often recommended when amplifying GC rich templates.
 However, DMSO can also greatly reduce the activity of Taq polymerase.
 Therefore it is best to strike a balance between template accessibility and Taq activity.
 To find your best balance, test a variety of DMSO concentrations between 2-10%.

 Non-ionic detergents such as 0.1-1% Triton X-100, Tween 20 or NP-40 are also thought to reduce secondary structures.
 The use of these additives may increase yield but may also increase non-specific amplification.
 Therefore while these additives may be helpful in clean low-yield PCRs they should be used cautiously in dirty PCR reactions.
 Another application of non-ionic detergents is to battle SDS contamination.
 SDS is a common carryover from the DNA extraction process and can greatly inhibit Taq polymerase.
-However, inclusion of 0.5% Tween-20 or -40 can neutralize the negative effect of SDS.
+However, inclusion of 0.5% Tween-20 or NP-40 can neutralize the negative effect of SDS.

 Betaine improves the amplification of DNA by reducing the formation of secondary structures and is often the mystery additive in commercial PCR kits.
 If you want to add Betaine to your PCR reaction use Betaine or Betaine mono-hydrate, NOT Betaine HCl, at a final concentration of 1.0-1.7M.
 Betaine may also enhance specificity by eliminating the base pair composition dependence of DNA melting.